curv3d/curv/docs/language/Records.md

 A record is a set of named fields.

+The Curv data model is a superset of JSON, and a Record corresponds to a JSON Object.
+When a JSON file is imported, JSON Objects are converted to Records.

 For simple dynamically typed records, the basic operations are:
 * construction: `{a=1, b=2}`.
 Does not introduce a scope.
 * selection: `x.a`